About

 WHY IS THIS SITE CALLED RELIGION TRANSCENDS?

-Despite the tagline, the name of this site really has a double meaning.
 First, the purpose of the information on this Web site is certainly meant to help us educate ourselves about various world religions in order to transcend our present state of affairs and come to a more coexistent, peaceful understanding.

 The second meaning points to an inherent characteristic of most religions: the idea that there is some sort of power or being outside of ourselves, transcendent and beyond.
 We can either become one with that power (as in Hinduism), become that power (as in Buddhism), understand that power exists (as in religious studies), or worship and follow that power (as in Islam, Judaism, and Christianity).
 But usually it is something outside of ourselves, beyond ourselves, or (if it is within) beyond what we presently know of ourselves.
 It transcends the present.